joeycasey87/cookiecutter_testing/README.rst

 How do the plugins work?
 ========================

-When the plugin is installed, it advertises the new importers/diagnostics to other packages (in our case, pysteps) using the python `entry points specification`_.
+When the plugin is installed, it advertises the new functions to other packages (in our case, pysteps) using the python `entry points specification`_.
-These new importers are automatically discovered every time that the pysteps library is imported.
-The discovered importers are added as attributes to the io.importers module and registered to the io.get_method interface without any user intervention.
-Similarly, the discovered diagnostic postprocessors are added as attributes to the postprocessing.diagnostics module and registered to the postprocessing.get_method interface without any user intervention.
+These new functions are automatically discovered every time that the pysteps library is imported.
+The discovered functions are added as attributes to their specified module and registered to the module's interface without any user intervention.
+For example, in the case of an importer plugin, the importers would be added as attributes to the io.importers module and registered to the io.get_method interface.
 In addition, since the plugins' installation does not modify the actual pysteps installation (i.e., the pysteps sources), the pysteps library can be updated without reinstalling the plugin.